-My favorite savory scone recipe loaded with sharp cheddar cheese and fresh zucchini!
+My favorite savory scones are loaded with sharp cheddar cheese and fresh zucchini!
 Who knew veggies could taste this good!?
 If you have leftover zucchini, try these zucchini cheddar scones!

 When I don’t know what to make for dinner – or don’t feel like cooking dinner at all – I often opt to make breakfast instead.
 Pull a few scones from the freezer, fry a couple of eggs, add few slices of avocado and viola – a meal is born!
 Anyone else a fan of the almighty breakfast for dinner scenario?
 It’s a BBN favorite.